| Timing Belt

 weaken.
 If the belt is not replaced before total failure occurs,

+it will fail sooner or later.
 A visual inspection won't tell you much abut a timing belt

 unless it is really bad!
 Belts that still look like new n the